-A recent article in AdWeek magazine highlighted the importance of connecting brands with influential millennial consumers.
+An article in AdWeek magazine highlighted the importance of connecting brands with influential millennial consumers.
 By influential, the article means those that are more likely to express and share praises and criticisms of brands online with their peers.
-Think individuals that do a lot of Facebook posting, Twitter tweets, Instagram pictures, YouTube videos and online reviews.
+Think individuals that add a lot of Facebook posts, Twitter tweets, Instagram pictures, YouTube videos and online reviews.
 They are the creators of online brand recognition and their actions must be both respected and monitored by banks and credit unions.

 While the article mentions six ways to connect with these influencers, we will briefly touch upon three.

 - Quality over quantity.
 Millennial influencers tend to be more critical of brands that blast them with too much information.
 Rather, they look for quality content over a barrage of sales pitches.
 Seek to interact with these millennial influencers through messages that create positive experiences, such as education, that influencers in turn share with their online and off-line peer groups.